 Read the Law: The Fair Housing Act of 1968 (42 USC 3601)

 Enforcement procedures and penalties in the Maryland law are also similar to those in federal law.
-The Maryland Human Relations Commission is empowered to enforce this law.
+The Maryland Commission on Civil Rights is empowered to enforce this law.
 The commission may help to resolve disputes, conduct investigations, hold hearings, issue orders, award damages and civil penalties and seek the help of the court to enforce its orders.